 Leasing & Move-In

-As a security measure, many landlords will ask for the first and last month’s rent upfront, as well as a damage deposit.
+As a security measure, many landlords will ask for the first and last month’s rent upfront and a damage deposit.
 This can often be paid electronically.
-There are several different ways to pay rent online, including PayPal, Venmo, and other online rent collection services.
+Several ways to pay rent online include PayPal, Venmo, and other online rent collection services.

-State-specific lease agreement packages with e-signatures are available, or the document can be imported into PandaDoc.
+State-specific lease agreement packages with e-signatures are available.

-The only part of this process that you need to be physically present for is the move-in condition inspection.
-Make sure you get this document as part of your lease agreement, and have your rental agent take pictures that show the date and time!
+The only part of this process you must be physically present for is the move-in condition inspection.
+Ensure you get this document as part of your lease agreement, and have your rental agent take pictures showing the date and time!

 Ongoing Communication